My Favorite Stories

 Railroad Gauges

-The standardized distance between the rails of US rail vehicles is 4 feet, 8.5 inches, which is a very specific number.
+The standardized distance between the rails of US rail vehicles is 4 feet, 8.5 inches (1.4351m), which is a very specific number.

-The standard imitated English engineers, where the first rail lines were built, since there was no reason to change it.
+English engineers imitated the standard when the first rail lines were built, since there was no reason to change it.

 The English engineers drew their plans from wagon carts, since they were using the same tooling.